 And the stuff works wonderfully, both east-to-west and west-to-east.
 There are five homeopathic remedies listed as the active ingredients in No-Jet-Lag: Arnica Montana, Bellis Perennis, Chamomilla, Ipecacuanha and Lycopodium.

 I’m no homepathic expert, but both my wife and I now use this stuff when we are traveling internationally, and have found it to be extremely effective in eliminating jet lag symptoms, especially when combined with the other strategies you’re learning about.
-Now that I’m here on the Onnit Academy, I’m going to give Alpha Brain, or 180 a try as a substitute for No-Jet-Lag, since it may work quite similarly.
+Now that I’m here on the Onnit Academy, I’m going to give Alpha BRAIN®, or Total Human a try as a substitute for No-Jet-Lag, since it may work quite similarly.

 Total Human Optimization Rule #6: Water